 \section{Acknowledgements}

-The first author has been supported by the German Research Foundation (DFG) via the Research Group FOR 1548 \grqq Geometry and Physics of Spatial Random Systems".
-The second author has been supported by Centre for Stochastic Geometry and Advanced Bioimaging, funded by the Villum Foundation.
+The author Julia Schulte was supported by the German Research Foundation (DFG) via the Research Group FOR 1548 \grqq Geometry and Physics of Spatial Random Systems" and by ETH Foundations of Data Science.
+The author Astrid Kousholt was supported by Centre for Stochastic Geometry and Advanced Bioimaging, funded by the Villum Foundation.
 We are very grateful to Markus Kiderlen for his ideas and useful comments during the process of writing this paper.